Roldan87/Exquisite-corpse-Jose-Roldan/README.md

 I am tall but not so tall.
 I am big but not so big.
 I am smart but, but no but.

+I am the darker brother.
+They send me to eat in the kitchen
+When company comes,
+But I laugh,
+And eat well,
+And grow strong.